ironsoul0/eslint-boilerplate/README.md

-# Template for headless using of ESLint with TypeScript/JavaScript
+# Template for headless ESLint + TypeScript

 Contains all necessary dev packages for correct linting and formatting your code.